Non-stop flights to Manila (MNL)

 If you are looking for a direct flight from Canada to Manila, there are 2 airports to choose from.

-From Toronto and Vancouver, you can fly with Philippine Airlines.
+From Vancouver, you can fly non-stop with Air Canada (Star Alliance) or Philippine Airlines.

 Flights from China to Manila